 Some other things to keep in mind:

 You’re off to the races!
 Now all you have to do is work and reap the fruits of your hard work as self-employed – or rather part of the fruits;

-In the end, only part of the sum that your customers pay you goes into your pocket: be mindful of the tax man that we tax the profit you made on your professional activity at the end of the year.
+In the end, only part of the sum that your customers pay you goes and stays into your pocket: each year, you will pay taxes on your taxable income of the year before.

 OK, you got it: your customers pay you, you pay your suppliers, you keep track of all your paperwork.
 It might seem overwhelming to keep track of all of it all, but we have developed a solution – readily available on your most personal device, your smartphone.